Crime Prevention: Links/Documents

 Who is a disruptive individual?

-An individual who makes threats of physical harm to you, others, or themselves.
+- An individual who makes threats of physical harm to you, others, or themselves.

-An individual who has a weapon.
+- An individual who has a weapon.
 Refer to Safety Guidelines for Armed Subjects.

-An individual who behaves in a bizarre manner or exhibits unstable behavior patterns.
+- An individual who behaves in a bizarre manner or exhibits unstable behavior patterns.

-Some disruptive individuals may have emotional or mental health disorders.
+- Some disruptive individuals may have emotional or mental health disorders.
 Although such individuals may be considered disabled and are protected under the Rehabilitation Act of 1973, they are expected to meet the same standards of conduct as any student.

-Some individuals ' behavior may seem to be bizarre, but not threatening.
+- Some individuals behavior may seem to be bizarre, but not threatening.
 You may want to discuss the individuals’ behavior with professionals, such as a member of the counseling staff.

 In extreme cases in which, in the judgment of the faculty/staff member, an individuals conduct threatens his/her own health and safety or the health and safety of others, or a student is so highly disruptive that instruction cannot take place, immediate removal from the classroom is appropriate.
-In such cases, the procedure to be followed is:

 What action should I take?

-- Contact FGCU Campus Police at 1900 from a campus phone or 590-1900 from any phone.
+- Contact FGCU Campus Police at 1900 from a campus phone or 239-590-1900 from any phone.

-Give your name and campus location with a brief explanation of the situation.
+- Give your name and campus location with a brief explanation of the situation.

-Take note of the individual’s age, personal appearance, clothing, vehicle, or any other information that would help identify the individual.
+- Take note of the individual’s age, personal appearance, clothing, vehicle, or any other information that would help identify the individual.

 Express your authority with non-verbal cues:

-Sit or stand erect.
+- Sit or stand erect.

-Square your shoulders
+- Square your shoulders

-Smile and make eye contact
+- Smile and make eye contact

-Speak clearly and distinctly
+- Speak clearly and distinctly

-Maintain a constant voice volume – do not shout
+- Maintain a constant voice volume – do not shout

 Cues to avoid:

-Do not touch your face
+- Do not touch your face

-Observe the individual’s personal space – do not stand too close
+- Observe the individual’s personal space – do not stand too close

-Do not touch the person
+- Do not touch the person

-Do not slouch, glare, or sigh at the individual
+- Do not slouch, glare, or sigh at the individual

 Anger management tactics:

-Get their attention: Use their name, ask them to sit down
+- Get their attention: Use their name, ask them to sit down

-Get them moving: Offer a chair, move them to a private area if possible
+- Get them moving: Offer a chair, move them to a private area if possible

-Offer assistance: Use the word “we” to include them in the solution process
+- Use the word “we” to include them in the solution process

-Tell them exactly what you can do for them and when
+- Tell them exactly what you can do for them and when

 - Offer an alternative if appropriate

 - Advise co-workers of the potential problem if possible

 - Call for aid immediately if you sense the situation is getting out of hand

 - Always remain calm – don’t get into a shouting match or altercation